 Function Soft key/Keys

 Go to previous page PAGE

-Go to next page
+Go to next page PAGE

 Go to beginning of program BEGIN

-Go to end of program
+Go to end of program END

-Change the position of the current block on the screen: Press this soft key to display additional program blocks that are programmed before the current block.
+Change the position of the current block on the screen.
+Press this soft key to display additional program blocks that are programmed before the current block.

-Change the position of the current block on the screen: Press this soft key to display additional program blocks that are programmed after the current block.
+Change the position of the current block on the screen.
+Press this soft key to display additional program blocks that are programmed after the current block.

-Move from one block to the next
+Move from one block to the next •

 Select individual words in a block

 To select a certain block, press the GOTO key, enter the desired block number, and confirm with the ENT key.
-Or: Enter any number and press the N LINES soft key to jump up or down the entered number of lines.
+Or: Enter the block number step and press the N LINES soft key to jump over the entered number of lines upward or downward. сото □

 Function Soft key/Key

 Set the selected word to zero CE

 Erase an incorrect number CE

 Clear a (non-blinking) error message CE

-Delete the selected word
+Delete the selected word NO

-Delete the selected block
+Delete the selected block DEL

 Erase cycles and program sections DEL

-Insert the block that you last edited or deleted.
-INSERT LAST NC BLOCK
+Insert the block that you last edited or deleted INSERT LAST NC BLOCK